noahp/noah-c/README.md

   Sanitizer](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html)

-In gcc and clang you can enable these when building an executable by applying these flags to your compile + link commands: `-fsanitize=address -fsantize=leak -fsanitize=undefined`
+In gcc and clang you can enable these when building an executable by applying these flags to your compile + link commands: `-fsanitize=address -fsanitize=leak -fsanitize=undefined`

 Here's an example of what ASAN can do for you: